 Endometriosis Evaluation & Treatment

 Endometriosis affects over 6 million women and girls in the U.S. This painful and chronic condition occurs when the uterus lining (called the endometrium) is found outside the uterus.
-Endometrium can occur on the ovaries, fallopian tubes, and ligaments and other areas of the uterus.
+Endometrium can occur on the ovaries, fallopian tubes, ligaments, and other uterus areas.

 Endometrial growths can also be found on the bowel, bladder, vagina, vulva, and cervix.
 Less commonly they are found in the lung, arm, thigh, and other locations.

-Endometrial tissue changes into lesions or growths which react to the menstrual cycle as if they were part of the uterine lining.
+Endometrial tissue changes into lesions or growths that react to the menstrual cycle as if part of the uterine lining.
 This tissue will build up, then break down and shed similar to the uterus during the menstrual cycle.
-Since it has no way to flow out of the body like the blood and tissue released during your monthly cycle, it causes internal bleeding, scar tissue, bowel problems and even infertility.
+Since it has no way to flow out of the body like the blood and tissue released during your monthly cycle, it causes internal bleeding, scar tissue, bowel problems, and even infertility.

 Endometriosis is a very painful condition that is sometimes hard to diagnose.
-Symptoms include fatigue, painful sex and bowel movements, especially the days before and while on your period, and pain before and during sex.
+Symptoms include fatigue, painful sex, and bowel movements, especially before and during your period, and pain before and during sex.

 The exact causes are unknown.
 There are several theories about how this painful illness develops.
 One theory suggests that menstrual tissue backs up through the fallopian tubes into the abdomen where it starts to grow.
 Other experts associate the condition with immune system or hormone problems.
 Another theory proposes that the endometrial tissue is dispersed from the uterus through the lymph system or blood stream.